FREE Guide to the 7 Easiest Veggies to Grow

 As with all veggie gardening, the better the soil the better your plants will grow.
 If you refer back to my beginners gardening guide you’ll remember food is a key ingredient that plants need to thrive.

-Once you’ve cleared all weeds and roots from your strawberry patch, add compost to the soil and turn it over with a spade to mix it through evenly.
+Once you’ve cleared all weeds and roots from your strawberry patch, add compost to the soil.
+Turn it over with a spade to mix it through evenly.
 In the video above we found a resident rat was living near our home compost bin who didn’t appreciate being disturbed!

 If you have some sheep pellets, these also make a great addition to the soil.
-You can also buy purpose-made strawberry food called Strawberry Mix (such as Tui Strawberry Mix) in bags from your local garden centre which is high in potassium to encourage strawberry plants to fruit.
+You can also buy purpose-made strawberry food called Strawberry Mix in bags from your local garden centre.
+This is high in potassium to encourage strawberry plants to fruit.

 3) Create Mounds for Your Plants

-Allow 30cm between each strawberry plant.
+Allow 12 inches (30cm) between each strawberry plant.
 Before planting, consider soaking strawberry seedlings in an organic seaweed solution to give them an extra boost.
 Alternatively, in the video, I added some slow-release fertiliser to each hole before I planted my plants.
 Again this is all to maximise the nutrients in the soil and encourage a good crop for summer.

 Garden Tip!
 After you plant, pick the first flowers that bud so that the plant focuses its energy on growth instead.